 What's in the Name?

-The Thick-billed Longspur, like the Chestnut-collared Longspur, is named for the long claw on its hind toe.
-This elongated claw, or “hallux,” is thought to help these ground-dwelling birds walk over uneven vegetation.
+The Thick-billed Longspur, like the Chestnut-collared Longspur, is named for the long claw on its hind toe, or “hallux.”
+This elongated claw is thought to help these ground-dwelling birds walk over uneven vegetation.
 This species' former common name was the McCown's Longspur.

 Although both Thick-billed and Chestnut-collared Longspurs favor shortgrass prairies, Thick-billed prefers drier grasslands, particularly with patches of open ground.
 Horned Lark and Burrowing Owl favor similar habitats and are often associated with these longspurs, particularly in the grasslands of the Chihuahuan Desert where many spend the winter.